 The Troll’s tongue” is a sheer cliff in Norway, known as a sightseeing spot that offers a spectacular view of Norway’s majestic fjords.

-Trolls are fairies from Norway and other parts of Scandinavia, and I believe they are popular characters in fiction and fantasy in Japan as well.
+Trolls are fairies from Norway and other parts of Scandinavia and are popular characters in fiction and fantasy in Japan.

 In this article, I would like to introduce The Troll’s tongue, a famous landmark with a slightly unusual name in Scandinavian Norway.

-Norway is a Scandinavian country with great nature created over millions of years, including fjord coastlines that stretch to the horizon.
+Norway is a Scandinavian country with incredible nature formed over millions of years, including fjord coastlines that stretch to the horizon.

 The Troll’s tongue is one of the most spectacular places in the country where you can enjoy a panoramic view of Norway’s nature.